Behavioral Health Continuum Infrastructure Program

 In March 2024, California voters passed Proposition 1, which includes the Behavioral Health Services Act (Senate Bill 326) and the Behavioral Health Infrastructure Bond Act (BHIBA) of 2024 (Assembly Bill 531), authorizing DHCS to make additional BHCIP grant funding available to eligible entities.
 The BHIBA is a $6.38 billion general obligation bond to develop a wide range of behavioral health treatment, residential care settings, and supportive housing to help provide appropriate care facilities for Californians experiencing mental health conditions and substance use disorders.

-A total of $3.3 billion will be available to construct, acquire, and rehabilitate real estate assets to expand the continuum of behavioral health treatment and service resources for Californians (see section 2.4) in this round of Bond BHCIP funding.
-Of that amount, $1.47 billion is designated for cities and counties; another $30 million is designated for tribal entities.
-The remaining $1.8 billion is available to all eligible entities, including cities, counties, and tribal entities.
-Bond BHCIP Round 1: Launch Ready funds are not intended to preserve existing service capacity.
-Bond BHCIP Round 1: Launch Ready grantees must commit to serving Medi-Cal beneficiaries.
+Over $800 million will be available to construct, acquire, and rehabilitate real estate assets to expand the continuum of behavioral health treatment and service resources for Californians in this round of Bond BHCIP funding.
+Bond BHCIP Round 2: Unmet Needs funds are not intended to preserve existing service capacity.
+Bond BHCIP Round 2: Unmet Needs grantees must commit to serving Medi-Cal members and vulnerable populations, including unhoused people, veterans, older adults, adults with disabilities, and children and youth.

 Eligibility Requirements